GabbyV03/cosi-103a/recipeapp/README.md

+# Spring 2024 COSI-103A Group T
-# Getting Started with Create React App
+## Getting Started with our Recipe App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+We used primarily JavaScript and CSS for this project but we are currently working on including Docker Microsoft Azure

 ## Available Scripts

+If cloning from GitHub, please cd into the RecipeApp folder by running:

+### `cd recipeapp`

+In order to install all the dependencies needed to run our app, you need to run:

+### `npm i`

 In the project directory, you can run: